 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

-If you’re searching for a diamond, you’ve likely seen ones graded by Hoge Raad voor Diamant (HRD), which is translated “High Diamond Council,” and the Gemological Institute of America (GIA).
+You’ve likely seen ones graded by Hoge Raad voor Diamant (HRD), which is translated “High Diamond Council,” and the Gemological Institute of America (GIA).

 But let’s compare the HRD versus GIA so you understand their grading methods and which organization’s certification is right for you.